nexageapps/AI/Basic/README.md

 **Remember:** Learning AI/ML is a marathon, not a sprint.
 Take your time, understand deeply, and enjoy the journey!

 **Author:** Karthik Arjun
+**Currently:** Master of Artificial Intelligence Student at the University of Auckland
 **LinkedIn:** [karthik-arjun-a5b4a258](https://www.linkedin.com/in/karthik-arjun-a5b4a258/)
 **Hugging Face:** [nexageapps](https://huggingface.co/spaces/nexageapps)